 In fact that is only a part of what you are supposed to do.
 The next step is to attend investor meets to interact with entrepreneurs large and small to hear from other entrepreneurs viewpoints.
 Networking at this stage is essential leading to better decision-making ability since you will have an unbiased opinion about your payment-setting task.

 There are also several government-run organizations for every industry to help you out with tasks such as these.

 There are two equally valid methods for computing your market worth:

 - Open market value.

 You will have to factor in your experience and your skills and ask yourself, how much another employer would pay you for the work you are currently doing with your existing experience and skillsets.
-This is what is called as your open market value.
-You can also use the salary you were raking in before you started your own company as a benchmark, and set your salary reasonably.
+This is what is called your open market value.
+You can also use the salary you were raking in before you started your own company as a benchmark, and set your payment reasonably.